chloealbright/DevHiveMind/Language Overlap/Process vs Thread.md

 The thing that executes a program's code
 Utilizes process resources

+"Single-threaded" means that we open a single connection and measure the speeds from that.
+"Multi-threaded" means that we're using multiple connections - usually anywhere from 3 to 8 - at the same time, and measure the total speed across them all.

+Registers are used by the CPU when it's currently running a particular thread.
+When the OS decides to switch from one thread to another, the OS saves the current values of all the register into a private memory area specific to the first thread.

+"There isn't a direct way to stop a thread in Java.
+Often, you have to wait for a thread to die when it finishes executing.
+If you need to manually kill a thread, you can use a Volatile boolean variable within a thread that throws an exception when triggered from another thread."

 Each parent thread Can have up to 4 Child thread  running concurrently
 ![[Concurrencey.jpg]]